Head of Faculty - Mrs Maxine Tedcastle

 - AO3: Record ideas, observations and insights relevant to intentions as work progresses.

 - AO4: Present a personal and meaningful response that realises intentions and demonstrates understanding of visual language.

 All objectives carry an equal weighting of marks.
-The coursework is completed by the end December in year 11 and the exam by mid-May in year 11.
-Both components are marked and moderated by the OCR teachers, once the exam is completed.
-After the marks have been submitted, a visiting external moderator visits the school to ensure standardisation of marks.
+The coursework is completed in December of year 11 and the exam by mid-May in year 11.
+Both components are marked and moderated by the OCR teachers once the exam is completed.
+After the marks have been submitted, a visiting external moderator visit the school to ensure standardisation of marks.